EloisaElias/datapalooza-2015/README.md

 #Sentiment Analysis of Caltrian Tweets
 Twitter is a popular place for people to vent their frustrations or update their fellow passengers on the current state of public transportation, and as such it is a  valuable source of real-time data on Caltrain service.
 As a first step to using Twitter activity as a data source for train prediction, we start with a simple question: How do Twitter users currently feel about Caltrain?

 This type of problem is well-studied in natural language processing and machine learning, and can be thought of as a classification task: given the content of a document (in our case, a tweet), classify its sentiment as either positive or negative.
-In [Sentiment Analysis Of Caltrain Tweets]('Sentiment\ Analysis\ of\ Caltrain\ Tweets.ipynb'), we walk through an example of this procedure using `scikit-learn` in Python.
+In the notebook [Sentiment Analysis Of Caltrain Tweets](Sentiment\ Analysis\ Of\ Caltrain\ Tweets.ipynb), we walk through an example of this procedure using `scikit-learn` in Python.